wp-plugins/advanced-uploader/readme.txt

 * First version uploaded to wordpress library.

 == Upgrade Notice ==
-= 1.13 = fixed bug that broke uploads from Library page and showed code= 1.12 = fixed bug that meant some of the library functionality didn't
-= 1.11 = fixed issues categories and with other plugins using wp_enqueue_media
-= 1.10 = fixed display issue with max upload file size for wordpress 4.0, format of size had changed.
+= 1.14 = added support for replacing uploader in new library grid view and ability to select destiantion from view = 1.13 = fixed bug that broke uploads from Library page and showed code = 1.12 = fixed bug that meant some of the library functionality didn't = 1.11 = fixed issues categories and with other plugins using wp_enqueue_media = 1.10 = fixed display issue with max upload file size for wordpress 4.0, format of size had changed.
 = 1.9 = Made code more robost to allow to work on stricter php installations and removed some wordpress notices